-I am currently the senior vice president and associate provost for community health equity, and the Michael E. Kelly Professor of Medicine at Rush University Medical Center in Chicago, Illinois.
-I am a practicing physician and a social epidemiologist who has worked on Chicago’s Westside since 1978.
-My work as a doctor, researcher and health improver has focused on overcoming the structural forces of racism, poverty and neighborhood and their impact on health outcomes in the United States.
-I have written and lectured widely on the effect of racism, insurance status, neighborhood and income on life expectancy in America.
-I am co-founder and board president of the Metropolitan Chicago Breast Cancer Taskforce a not-for-profit organization dedicated to eliminating racial and ethnic inequity in breast cancer mortality.
-I am the author of two books, County: Life, Death and Politics at Chicago’s Public Hospital, Academy Chicago Press, 2011 and The Death Gap: How Inequality Kills, University of Chicago Press, 2017.
+David Ansell is the Senior Vice President and Associate Provost for Community Health Equity, and the Michael E. Kelly Professor of Medicine at Rush University Medical Center in Chicago, Illinois.
+Dr. Ansell is a practicing physician and a social epidemiologist who has worked on Chicago’s Westside since 1978.
+His work as a doctor, researcher and health improver has focused on overcoming the structural forces of racism, poverty and neighborhood and their impact on health outcomes in the United States.
+Dr. Ansell has written and lectured widely on the effect of racism, insurance status, neighborhood and income on life expectancy in America.
+He is the co-founder and board president of the Metropolitan Chicago Breast Cancer Taskforce a not-for-profit organization dedicated to eliminating racial and ethnic inequity in breast cancer mortality.
+Dr. David Ansell is the author of two books, County: Life, Death and Politics at Chicago’s Public Hospital, Academy Chicago Press, 2011 and The Death Gap: How Inequality Kills, University of Chicago Press, 2017.

 Sally A. Arif, PharmD, BCPS (AQ Cardiology)

-I am a clinical pharmacist and associate professor at Midwestern University, Chicago College of Pharmacy.
-My research and teaching focuses on reducing health inequities through the provision of culturally competent healthcare.
-I work closely with community partners to promote student pharmacist led-health awareness and disease prevention programs to address health disparities in the Arab and refugee communities.
+Sally A. Arif is a clinical pharmacist and associate professor at Midwestern University, Chicago College of Pharmacy.
+Dr. Arif’s research and teaching focuses on reducing health inequities through the provision of culturally competent healthcare.
+Dr. Arif works closely with community partners to promote student pharmacist led-health awareness and disease prevention programs to address health disparities in the Arab and refugee communities.

 Lisa Barnes, PhD

-I am a cognitive neuropsychologist with expertise in health disparities of chronic diseases of aging.
-My research focuses on understanding the social and environmental factors that lead to poor health among aging persons of color.
-Read more
+Lisa Barnes a cognitive neuropsychologist with expertise in health disparities of chronic diseases of aging.
+Dr. Barnes’ research focuses on understanding the social and environmental factors that lead to poor health among aging persons of color.
+Read more…

 Julia Bassett, MBA